manasa-arun/python/content/en/Tips/Removing-an-element-using-index.md

 ## 5. The Long Method

 Pop and del, as previously discussed, are efficient techniques to delete an item from a specified index.
 When working with Python lists, this will be the slowest approach, but it may be handy when working with user-defined objects that don't have pop and del functions.
 However, for the sake of exploring possibilities (since the same thing can be done via many ways in Python) .
-This can be illustrated with the following example.
+This can be demonstrated with the following example.

 **Example**